meng3540/Project-AC-IC-AS/README.md

 6.Final Reflection & Learning Plan
 ==================================

-**Amelia:** I would like to learn more about how to use the terminal.
+***Amelia:*** I would like to learn more about how to use the terminal.

-**Ian:** I believe that we may need to implement Scipy and Cupy to parallelize the entire program.
+***Ian:*** I believe that we may need to implement SciPy *and* CuPy to parallelize the entire program.
 This will require a lot more work to rewrite some of the opencv code using Scipy to apply all the matrix functions in the correct order.
 Alternatively I believe that we may need to write the function again in C++ using opencv, which could help us implement the cuda kernels a little easier.

- **Alex:** I would like to utilize the potential of AI model training for object detection that the Jetson Nano has to offer.
+ ***Alex:*** I would like to utilize the potential of AI model training for object detection that the Jetson Nano has to offer.
 Taking advantage of features like the accelerator's high-performance GPU architecture, optimized libraries, and unified memory, I believe that we can train AI models to detect objects like speed signs, enhancing autonomous driving technology.

 We were able to run our original python program on the Jetson Nano, but not any implementation with CuPy.
 This led to us not being able to time its total duration, which we planned to do by measuring the full execution time and taking the average based on the number of frames.
 We wanted to adjust our original code such that it runs a function inside the loop and measures the time that this function takes to execute, giving us the execution time for one frame.
 After seeing the results we could have learned whether or not our implementation of an accelerator actually made our program more efficient by improving its execution speed.